Firmino Pires Ferreira

-Firmino Pires Ferreira (September 25, 1848 – July 21, 1930) was a Brazilian military and politician from the Pires Ferreira family.
+Firmino Pires Ferreira (25 September 1848 – 21 July 1930) was a Brazilian military officer and politician from the Pires Ferreira family.

 Born in Barras, he enlisted and fought in the Paraguayan War when he was 17.
 He was part of important battles and reached the rank of 1st Lieutenant.
 Back in Brazil, he moved to Rio de Janeiro and graduated at the Court Military School.
 During the Empire of Brazil, he served in several roles and reached the rank of Lieutenant Colonel.

 Firmino helped Deodoro da Fonseca with the military coup against Dom Pedro II during the Proclamation of the Republic on 15 November 1889.
 He fought in the Revolta da Armada and the Federalist Revolution during Floriano Peixoto's government.
 He gained military prestige and reached the rank of Marshal in 1906.

-Firmino had a huge influence in politics both on Piauí and Rio de Janeiro.
+Firmino had a huge influence in politics both in Piauí and Rio de Janeiro.
 While in Rio he was known to be gentle, he used his influence in Piauí "with an iron fist".
 In Rio, he served as federal deputy from 1891 to 1893 and as senator from 1894 to 1920 and 1927 to 1930.
 In Piauí, he fought with the local families for power and exercised great power for most of the state history through the Old Republic, with its apex from 1896 to 1908, the so-called "piferismo" political movement.

 He just got his power back after the pachequismo movement, but he died on 1930, leaving a gap of power fulfilled by Getúlio Vargas allies.
 His family was then politically persecuted by the Estado Novo.